We are supporting with

 Improving the lives of children with hydrocephalus

-Hydrocephalus is an abnormal build-up of fluid around the brain.
-Approximately 100 paediatric patients in New Zealand are diagnosed with hydrocephalus every year making it the most common paediatric neurosurgical condition.
-Professor Malpas and his team are developing a much-needed ‘pressure sensor device’ to let parents and caregivers monitor their child’s brain pressure remotely.
+Professor Malpas and his team have developed a much-needed ‘pressure sensor device’ to let parents and caregivers monitor their child’s brain pressure remotely.
 The tool will reduce hospitalisations and radiation exposure from CT scans, and greatly relieve the anxiety of parents around the care of their children.

 Ben